marcodejongh/CuttACookie/README.md

 A tailorable jQuery plugin to deal with the EU Cookie Law.
 This project is for the continuing development of https://github.com/weare2ndfloor/cookieCuttr, weare2ndfloor has stopped development on the project.
+The project will be kept functionally compatible to cookiecuttr, so replacing your existing cookiecuttr.js with ours will work right out of the box.

 Dependencies
 ------------